autolab/Autolab/docs/lab-hooks.md

 end
 ```

-This results in the following error message to students when they attempt to submit binary files.
+This results in the following error message being displayed to students when they attempt to submit binary files.

 ![MIME Type Check](/images/mime_type_check.png)

-Alternatively, you can use the file name to do file type check.
+Alternatively, you can use the file name to do file type checks.
 The following snippet prevents students from submitting python files:

 ```ruby
 def checkMimeType(contentType, fileName)